shirakoslurper/arbisui/README.md

     - `Market` is a trait.
     - We've chosen to go with using traits over enums for polymorphism.
     - This way we can interact with all the markets in a uniform wa ydespite their differing underlying representations.

-Overall, I felt like this was a huge waste of time (who decompiles assembly by hand?) but not by much fault of my own.
-I thought this was gonna be my seminal project like "woohoo" interviewers look at me, but my god was it not a good return on time (at least in terms of dineros).
-But looking back on this - I cannot believe it's been a whole 5 months since I put this down - I'm kind of impressed by my persistence.
-Y'all have no idea how much time I spent in the Sui codebase because of the lack of documentation there was regarding what I wanted to do.
-I really figured this out and got something working by the sweat of my brow or something like that.
-Like it's made a couple hundred bucks in it's lifetime!
-That's crazy!

-I'm trying to make this short and sweet so I'm gonna toss all the EXTREMLY messy notes I wrote in some other file here.
-Also I don't think I have all the notes so uh yeah.